Spec-Ops/credentials-polyfill/README.md

 ## Getting a Pending Credential Operation

-The `getPendingOperation` method is only used by identity providers to complete a pending `get` or `store` credentials operation once authorization has been provided by the entity.
+The `getPendingOperation` method is only used by credential curators to complete a pending `get` or `store` credentials operation once authorization has been provided by the entity.

 The call takes no arguments.
 It returns a *Promise* that resolves to a *CredentialOperation*.
 A *CredentialOperation* has the following properties: